MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/appmanagement/app-management-api.md

 ```

 > [!IMPORTANT]
-> Make sure you registered your app with the service and added a country to it, before you attempt to upload the app version.
+> Make sure that you registered your app with the service and added a country to it, before you attempt to upload the app version.

 #### Parameters